Delaware Medicaid / Diamond State Health Plan Plus Long Term Care Programs, Benefits & Eligibility Requirements

 Long Term Care Community Services

-Delaware’s Long Term Care Community Services (LTCCS) program provides services and supports to Delaware Medicaid recipients who live “in the community” but are at risk of nursing home placement.
+Delaware’s Long Term Care Community Services (LTCCS) program provides services and supports to Delaware Medicaid recipients who live in the community but are at risk of nursing home placement.
 LTCCS program participants can live in their own home, the home of a loved one, an adult foster care home, a residential care home or an assisted living facility.
-While LTCCS will cover services and supports in those settings, it will not pay for room and board costs.
+While LTCCS can cover some long-term care benefits in those settings, it will not pay for room and board costs such as mortgage payments, rent, utility bills and food expenses.

-These benefits will be made available depending on each individual’s needs and circumstances, and they are intended to delay nursing home placement.
+These benefits will be made available depending on each individual’s needs and circumstances.
 Any Delaware resident who receives LTCCS benefits will also be enrolled in Diamond State Health Plan Plus (DSHP+).
 This is a mandatory managed care program that will also provide all of the Delaware Medicaid beneficiary’s medical and behavioral health benefits.

 Unlike most HCBS Waivers, Delaware’s Long Term Care Community Services (LTCCS) program is an entitlement.
 This means that all eligible applicants are guaranteed by law, aka entitled, to be accepted into the program and to receive benefits.

-In addition to medical care, ABD Medicaid benefits can include non-medical services and supports such as in-home personal care, adult day care, home modifications and Personal Emergency Response Systems (PERS).
-ABD Medicaid beneficiaries qualify for these benefits and services one at a time, which is different from Nursing Home Medicaid, which makes all of its services immediately available for anyone who qualifies.
-Instead, ABD Medicaid recipients will be evaluated by the state to determine what kind of long term care benefits they need and will receive.
+Eligible Delaware seniors who show a medical need for long-term care services can receive those services through ABD Medicaid.
+These benefits can include in-home personal care, adult day care, meal delivery, home modifications and Personal Emergency Response Systems (PERS).
+ABD Medicaid recipients qualify for these benefits one at a time.
+This is different from Nursing Home Medicaid, which makes all of its benefits immediately available for anyone who qualifies.
+Instead, Delaware seniors will be evaluated by the state to determine what kind of long-term care benefits they need and will receive.

-Eligibility Criteria For Delaware Medicaid’s Long Term Care Programs
+Eligibility Criteria For Delaware Medicaid Long Term Care Programs

 To be eligible for Delaware Medicaid and the state’s Long Term Care Community Services (LTCCS) program, a person has to meet certain financial and functional (medical) requirements.
-The financial requirements vary by the applicant’s marital status, if their spouse is also applying for Medicaid, and what program they are applying for – Nursing Home / Institutional Medicaid, Home and Community Based Service (HCBS) Waivers or Aged, Blind and Disabled (ABD) / Regular Medicaid.
+The financial requirements vary by the applicant’s marital status, if their spouse is also applying for Medicaid, and what program they are applying for – Nursing Home Medicaid, Home and Community Based Services (HCBS) Waivers or Aged, Blind, and Disabled (ABD) Medicaid.

-The easiest way to find the most current Delaware Medicaid eligibility criteria for one’s specific situation is to use our Medicaid Eligibility Requirements Finder tool.
+Just For You: The easiest way to find the most current Delaware Medicaid eligibility criteria for your specific situation is to use our Medicaid Eligibility Requirements Finder tool.
+Anyone over their financial limits should consider working with a professional to become eligible.

 Delaware Nursing Home Medicaid Eligibility Criteria